 The lower esophageal sphincter (or LES) is a muscle that separates the esophagus from the stomach.
-It acts like a valve that normally stays tightly closed to prevent acid in the stomach from backing up into the esophagus.
+It acts like a valve that normally stays tightly closed to prevent contents in the stomach from backing up into the esophagus.
 When we swallow, the LES opens up (the muscle relaxes) so that the food we swallow can enter the stomach.

 Examples of motility disorders of the esophagus that are described below include gastroesophageal reflux disease (GERD), dysphagia, achalasia, and functional chest pain.

-- Gastroesophageal reflux disease (GERD)
+Gastroesophageal reflux disease (GERD)

 This can be due to a weak sphincter muscle, too-frequent spontaneous relaxations of the sphincter, or hiatal hernia.
 Hiatal hernia means that the stomach pushes up into the chest above the sheet of muscle that separates the abdomen from the chest (this muscle sheet is called the diaphragm).
 A hiatal hernia weakens the sphincter.
 Read More About GERD

 However, food can also stick because the lower esophageal sphincter does not relax to let the food into the stomach (a disorder called achalasia – see below), or because the esophagus contracts in an uncoordinated way (a disorder called esophageal spasm).

-- Functional chest pain
+Functional chest pain

-- Sometimes patients have pain in their chest that is not like heartburn (no burning quality) and that may be confused with pain from the heart.
+Sometimes individuals have pain in their chest that is not like heartburn (no burning quality) and that may be confused with pain from the heart.
 Particularly if you are over 50 years of age, your doctor will always want to first find out if there is anything wrong with your heart, but in many cases the heart turns out to be healthy.